Crafting Quiet Luxury: Inside Crosby Studios' New Williamsburg Sanctuary

 Design often reflects cultural shifts.
 How does this property capture the essence of Williamsburg as both an artistic hub and a luxury destination?

-How does 101 South 2nd Street reflect the evolution of your design style since founding Crosby Studios?
+How does 276 Berry Street reflect the evolution of your design style since founding Crosby Studios?

 Architecture has always been a cornerstone of my creative exploration.
 This property allowed me to delve deeper into residential design, shaping not just interiors but also the physical body of the building.
 Buildings inherently contribute to the urban tapestry of a city.
 When designing a façade, you’re not just creating a structure—you’re influencing the cityscape.
 This project became an opportunity to make that impact meaningful and enduring.